DrozdovDan/Daemon/README.md

 Current daemon can be used to periodically execute several commands in the background of an Unix system.

+It also can start a web app using Flask.

 ## Installation

 Use `git clone` to get your local version of the daemon.